 Dame Vivienne Westwood is Britain’s style icon.
 Unapologetically bold, fierce and forward thinking with her trends – her revolutionary attitude towards fashion and tackling climate and social issues, has globally popularised her as the voice of reason.
 Her outspoken views on sustainability and unnecessary waste, is our main reasons for naming her as one of our British inspirations.

 Each piece was produced using recycled materials – including a recycled-polyester yarn derived from discarded plastic bottles.
-Westwood described her process to find material for the uniforms as 'I am always trying to find fabrics that are more friendly to the environment – working with Virgin Atlantic they managed to research into this and find more eco fabrics.’
+Westwood described her process to find material for the uniforms as “always trying to find fabrics that are more friendly to the environment – working with Virgin Atlantic they managed to research into this and find more eco fabrics.”

-Currently there's 65 lbs of textile waste per person, per year!
+Currently there are 65lbs of textile waste per person, per year!
 A total of 11.1m tonnes of fabric waste yearly, which is far too much and something has to change!
 What needs to be done?
 Recycle, choose well, invest in quality not quantity and importantly buy less.

 As individuals we each have a uniform we wear daily, a form of expression.
 We feel better, when we look better.
 We believe and know that staff build better services when they are in uniform that is complementary to their appearance.
-We bring out a clients personality with the garments we design, yet maintaining sustainability.
+We bring out a clients personality with the garments we design for them, while maintaining practicality.
 All our core messaging is similar to Vivienne Westwood and we are proud Brits because of her bold segment to speak out.